Arun Debray

 a.debray@gmail.com

 Hello!
-I am a postdoc in mathematics at Purdue University.
-My research is in algebraic topology with an eye towards quantum field theory and condensed-matter physics.
+I am a mathematician, working in algebraic topology with an eye towards quantum field theory and condensed-matter physics.
+Since Fall 2024, I have been an Assistant Professor at the University of Kentucky.
+From 2021–2024, I was a postdoc at Purdue University.
 Before that, I was a graduate student at UT Austin, advised by Dan Freed.
 Before grad school, I was an undergrad at Stanford University, graduating in 2015.

 I find mathematics so fascinating partly because different subfields and concepts are very interconnected, reinforcing and influencing each other.